 White Tongue Treatment

 When you notice a white tongue, schedule a check-up with your dentist to have him/her properly assess the at state of your oral health and provide targeted guidance based on your dental health history.
 Some treatments directly address some of the more common causes, such as eliminating alcohol and tobacco use and drinking plenty of water to stay hydrated and adopting good oral hygiene habits.
-Also be sure to brush twice each day with toothpaste, such as Colgate® Total Pro Breath Health, to keep your breath fresh and clean, and floss daily to eliminate food particles brushing might miss.
+Also be sure to brush twice each day with toothpaste, such as Colgate® Total Clean Mint, to keep your breath fresh and clean, and floss daily to eliminate food particles brushing might miss.

 It will not always be possible to prevent this condition.
 But, there're several things you can carry out to minimize the odds of acquiring this condition.